Israa-Odeh/frontend-member-picker/README.md

 - Users can search for a specific member.
 - Options to save changes or cancel selections.

+## Upcoming Features
-JavaScript will be incorporated in a future phase to handle interactive actions once covered in upcoming training sessions.
+- JavaScript will be incorporated in a future phase to handle interactive actions once covered in upcoming training sessions.